leandromonaco/Documentation/software-development-objectives.md

 * [The 12-Factor App](https://12factor.net/)
 * [Why SOLID principles are still the foundation for modern software architecture](https://stackoverflow.blog/2021/11/01/why-solid-principles-are-still-the-foundation-for-modern-software-architecture/)

-# Knowledge
+# Support

 Build a strong culture of documentation, communication and knowledge sharing.
 We’ll be able to work more asynchronously by storing our team knowledge in one central location for any of us to access at any time.

-Jot down frequently asked questions that you hear on chat or in email.
+Areas:
+* Documentation
+* Production Support
+* Post-mortem reviews
+* On-Call
+* Logging
+* Monitoring

 See [GitHub's Report](https://octoverse.github.com/creating-documentation)